apache/spark/docs/sql-programming-guide.md

 You may run `./bin/spark-sql --help` for a complete list of all available options.

-# PySpark Usage Guide for Pandas with Arrow
+# PySpark Usage Guide for Pandas with Apache Arrow

-## Arrow in Spark
+## Apache Arrow in Spark

 Apache Arrow is an in-memory columnar data format that is used in Spark to efficiently transfer data between JVM and Python processes.
 This currently is most beneficial to Python users that